techgovsoc/techgovsoc.github.io/index.md

 Students debated and voted beforehand for an in-class exam using [the Loomio platform.](https://www.loomio.org/d/h0Rv5KEi/what-about-an-interactive-debate-)

-## [](#header-6)Session 5 : Organizations as platforms of people : exploring the decentralization of social interactions (12-04 / 9:00-12:00 / guest : ABV)
+## [](#header-6)Session 5 : Organizations as platforms of people : exploring the decentralization of social interactions (12-04 / 9:00-12:00 / guest speaker : Alexandre Bigot-Verdier - [Linkedin](https://www.linkedin.com/in/alexandre-bigot-verdier-27348920/))

 [Download the slides (soon !)]()